enricllagostera/ponte/process/to-do.md

 ## Backlog

+- [ ] Fix sources encoded section in the export summary
+- [ ] Show confirmation dialog on deleting codes with annotations
+- [ ] Show confirmation dialog on deleting encoders with annotations
+- [ ] Import hashtags from commit messages and devlogs
+- [ ] Improve blogroll view layout
+- [ ] Make encodings take up the whole line where the commit hash or keyword appears
+- [ ] Show metadata on sources
+- [ ] Load from local clone option on start
 - [ ] Start new project option on start
-- [ ] Load from local clone option on start
 - [ ] Open recent projects option on start
-- [ ] Improve blogroll view layout
-- [ ] Show metadata on sources

 ## High priority

 - [ ] Add application version number in save file
-- [ ] Show confirmation dialog on deleting encoders with annotations
-- [ ] Show confirmation dialog on deleting codes with annotations

 ## In progress